enrico200165/Digital-Marketing_Unica-Campaign-Facebook-Integr-Exp/README.md

 # UnicaCampaignFacebookSampleIntegr
-## Just a quick and dirty experiment to explore issues integrating Campaign with Facebook
+## A very quick experiment to explore integration of Campaign with Facebook